Telefilm Canada Talent to Watch Program & WIDC Talent to Watch Mentorship Award

-The Talent to Watch Program – Funding of First Feature Films and Web Projects from Emerging Filmmakers aims to support emerging filmmakers, accelerate their career development, and to allow them to develop an expertise in digital marketing and promotion of audiovisual projects.
+Telefilm’s Talent to Watch Program has aimed to support emerging filmmakers, accelerate their career development, and to allow them to develop an expertise in digital marketing and promotion of audiovisual projects.

 To be eligible, at least one of the applicant team members MUST be a current participant or an alumna of the WIDC program.
-The director must be female or a gender minority identified individual.
+The director of the project must identify as a woman or non-binary individual.
 Only projects that are narrative live-action fiction will be considered.
-Female or gender minority protagonists would be preferred but not required.
+Scripts featuring a protagonist who identifies as female or an under-represented gender identity or expression, are preferred but not required.

 How to Apply: